How to watch this year's Oscar nominees

 - Number of nominees: 1 (Best Documentary Feature)

-- Synopsis: India's only women-led news outlet prepare to transition their newspaper from print to digital using smartphones.
+- Synopsis: India's only women-led news outlet prepares to transition its newspaper from print to digital using smartphones.

 - Runtime: 1 hour, 34 minutes